 I know it’s difficult to have a set routine as a mom.
 Things come up and your day can quickly become hectic.
 As much as possible, try to have a routine for your life.
 It allows you to use your creative energy in productive ways, instead of trying to get through each day.

-Think of how you can do repeated tasks more efficiently.
+Think of how you can do repetitive tasks more efficiently.
 Take, for example, getting dressed in the morning.
 I have a ‘mommy at home uniform’ I wear.
 It’s made up of a motivational t-shirt and yoga pants or shorts.
 I spend less than 30 seconds deciding what to wear every morning.

 I know I only have a set amount of creative energy every day, and I know I need to conserve this energy and use it wisely.
 Having set outfits as a mommy prevents me from using my creative energy on daily tasks.